Archive for August, 2010

 I change the MTA to None on wiki.ubuntu.com.
 Thank God it’s wiki, a collaborated pages.
 So I can change the error.

-ubuntu mailing list software, ubuntu mailing list manager, mailing list software ubuntu, mailing list manager ubuntu, installing maililig list manager, postfix mailing list manager, mailman ubuntu, installing mailing list manager in ubuntu, ubuntu mail manager, ubuntu mailing list
+ubuntu mailing list software, mailing list software ubuntu, ubuntu mailing list manager, installing maililig list manager, mailing list manager ubuntu, mailman ubuntu, postfix mailing list manager, ubuntu mail manager, ubuntu mailing list, installing mailing list manager in ubuntu

 Installing OpenBSD 4.7 in Ubuntu KVM-84